geroafonso/ipsec_traffic_exporter/README.md

 ### Run for test purpose

-The user that runs the command should have sudo rights because the scripts is calling ipsec command.
+The user that runs the command should have sudo rights because the script is calling the `ipsec` command.

 ```shell
 /usr/local/bin/ipsec_traffic.py